bostrot/cloudflare-stream-uploader/README.md

 ## Disclaimer

 Not finished.
 Do not use in production workflows without re-checking everything.
+Also you should include your own authentication model.

 ## Short description